salesforcecli/plugin-packaging/messages/package_update.md

 # summary

-update package details
+Update package details.

+# description

 Specify a new value for each option you want to update.

-Run "<%= config.bin %> package:list to list all packages in the Dev Hub org.
+Run "<%= config.bin %> package list" to list all packages in the Dev Hub org.

 # examples

 $ <%= config.bin %> <%= command.id %> -p "Your Package Alias" -n "New Package Name"
 $ <%= config.bin %> <%= command.id %> -p 0Ho... -d "New Package Description"

-# package

-ID (starts with 0Ho) or alias of the package to update

-# package-long
+# flags.package.summary

-The ID (starts with 0Ho) or alias of the package to update.
+ID (starts with 0Ho) or alias of the package to update.

-# name

-new package name

-# name-long
+# flags.name.summary

 New name of the package.

-# description

-new package description

-# description-long
+# flags.description.summary

 New description of the package.